1. How we use your personal data

 Who is responsible for the data?

-The Superintendent Registrar is a data controller for birth, marriage and death registrations and can be contacted at Buckinghamshire Registration Service, County Hall, Walton Street, Aylesbury, Buckinghamshire HP20 1XF.
+The Superintendent Registrar is a data controller for birth, marriage and death registrations and can be contacted at Buckinghamshire Registration Service, Walton Street Offices, Walton Street, Aylesbury, Buckinghamshire HP20 1XF.

-The local authority is a data controller for civil partnership registrations and can be contacted at Buckinghamshire County Council, County Hall, Walton Street, Aylesbury, Buckinghamshire HP20 1XF.
+The local authority is a data controller for civil partnership registrations and can be contacted at Buckinghamshire Council, Walton Street Offices, Walton Street, Aylesbury, Buckinghamshire HP20 1XF.

 The Registrar General for England and Wales is a joint data controller for birth, marriage, death and civil partnership registrations and can be contacted at the General Register Office, Trafalgar Road, Southport, PR8 2HH.